jaamiiss/copy-to-sheet-extension/README.md

 This Chrome Extension lets you:

-✅ Select text and save it as a title or a message using a right-click context menu ✅ View and edit the captured text in a floating draggable panel ✅ Submit your text to a linked Google Sheet (via Google Apps Script) ✅ Get instant confirmation with a panel message and Chrome notifications
+✅ Select text and save it as a title or a message using a right-click context menu <br>
+✅ View and edit the captured text in a floating, draggable panel <br>
+✅ Submit your text to a linked Google Sheet (via Google Apps Script) <br>
+✅ Get instant confirmation with a panel message and Chrome notifications <br>

 ### 🚀 Features
-Save selected text as title or message from the context menu
+Save selected text as a title or message from the context menu

 Show a floating panel with saved content